Olivia-Chen-Xu/Programmarly/README.md

 ## Programmarly - Grammarly for Programmers

-Frustrated by having to constantly look up syntax when you just switched to a new language?
+Frustrated by having to constantly look up syntax when you just switched to a new language 😩😩?
-Programmarly is the solution!
+Programmarly is the solution💡!

 Programmarly is a VS Code extension that corrects code misuse in real-time powered by machine learning.
 It currently supports Java to Python correction.